neuropsychology/NeuroKit/docs/examples/qrs_extraction.rst

 Extract the cleaned ECG signal
 -------------------------------

 In this example, we will use a simulated ECG signal.
-However, you can use any of your signal (for instance, extracted from the dataframe using <https://neurokit2.readthedocs.io/en/latest/functions.html#neurokit2.read_acqknowledge>`_).
+However, you can use any of your signal (for instance, extracted from the dataframe using `read_acqknowledge() <https://neurokit2.readthedocs.io/en/latest/functions.html#neurokit2.read_acqknowledge>`_).

 .. code-block:: python